 (ii) 2,500 square kilometres in the case of polymetallic sulphides; or

-(iii) 1,000 square kilometres in the case of cobalt-rich ferromanganese crusts; or
+(iii) 1,000 square kilometres in the case of cobalt-rich ferromanganese crusts.

-4. If the Commission determines that it will not recommend approval of the Plan of Work pursuant to paragraphs 1-3 it shall inform the applicant in writing, providing the reasons for this determination, and shall provide the applicant with a further opportunity to make representations within 90 Days of the date of notification to the applicant.
+4. If the Commission determines that it will not recommend approval of the Plan of Work pursuant to paragraphs 1-3 it shall inform the Applicant in writing, providing the reasons for this determination, and shall provide the Applicant with a further opportunity to make representations within 90 Days of the date of notification to the Applicant.
 During this period the Commission shall not make a recommendation to the Council on the application.

-5. At its next available meeting, the Commission shall consider any such representations made by the applicant when preparing its reports and recommendations to the Council, provided that the representations have been circulated at least 30 Days in advance of that meeting.
+5. At its next available meeting, the Commission shall consider any such representations made by the Applicant when preparing its reports and recommendations to the Council, provided that the representations have been circulated at least 30 Days in advance of that meeting.

+[5.
+Alt.
+The Commission shall consider any such representations made by the Applicants when preparing its reports and recommendations to the Council, which it shall do within 30 days of its receipt of such representations, including through intersessional or virtual meetings if necessary.]